How to Read Emails in Python

 Here are other Python email tutorials:

-Here is the official documentation of modules used for this tutorial:
+Here is the official documentation of the modules used in this tutorial:

 Learn alsoHow to Create a Watchdog in Python.